-Fastned's total assets grew by 167%, or EUR 134.319, to EUR 214.603 as of 31 December 2021, mainly because of the increased cash and cash equivalent position, resulting from the capital raise undertaken by Fastned in the first quarter of 2021.
-The increase in the amount of fixed assets as a result in investments into building new stations and upgrading existing ones, also supported higher total assets at 31 December 2021 vis-à-vis 31 December 2020.
+Fastned's total assets grew by 47%, or EUR 100.627 millions, to EUR 315.230 million as of 31 December 2022, mainly because of the increased cash and cash equivalent position, resulting from the capital raise undertaken by Fastned in the fourth quarter of 2022.
+The increase in the amount of fixed assets as a result of investments into building new stations and upgrading existing ones, also supported higher total assets at 31 December 2022 vis-àvis 31 December 2021.